 Watch as Craig Kilgore and Dave Perry chat about turning leads into customers.

 He’s our liaison between marketing and sales, and his name is Brandon Koch.
 Brandon takes care of incoming leads, calling those who express interest in Mainstreethost and exploring how we can best meet their needs.

-Learn more about Brett and his recent trip to Oregon in this week’s edition of #MSHMondays.
+Find out more about Brandon, his love for Buffalo sports and recent ice fishing adventures in this week’s edition of #MSHMondays.